Continuum random tree as the scaling limit for a drainage network model: a Brownian web approach: Construction of the limiting CRT's

-{\bf $\TT$ as conjectured in \cite{A93} :} We remark here that a slightly different continuum random tree was surmised in \cite{A93} as the scaling limit.
+\begin{remark} {\bf $\TT$ as conjectured in \cite{A93}:} We remark here that a slightly different continuum random tree was surmised in \cite{A93} as the scaling limit.
 Since Aldous was interested about the scaling limit of the discrete tree conditioned to have time-length exactly $n$, i.e., $T_n(0,0)| \{L(0,0) = n\}$, the random region $\Delta$ was enclosed by two independent backward Brownian motions both starting at the origin and conditioned to meet for the first time exactly at time $-1$.
-Since we are working with the ``non-degenerate'' conditioning $\{L(0,0) \geq n\}$, in our case the region $\Delta = \Delta(\widehat{B}^+,\widehat{B}^-)$ is enclosed by two independent backward Brownian motions both starting at the origin and conditioned not to meet within time $[-1, 0]$.
-It is important to observe that in the continuum tree as described in \cite{A93}, the forward coalescing Brownian paths coalesce with the boundary of $\Delta(\widehat{B}^+,\widehat{B}^-)$ as soon as they hit the boundary (see Page 276 of \cite{A93}).
-On the other hand, from the work of Soucaliuc \textit{ et. al.} \cite{STW00} it follows that the forward coalescing Brownian paths follow Skorohod reflection at the boundary of $\Delta(\widehat{B}^+,\widehat{B}^-)$ (for a detail definition of Skorohod reflection see \cite{STW00}).
-This explains the difference of the limiting object from the conjectured one in \cite{A93}.
-We mention here that for $\widehat{\TT}$, the backward coalescing Brownian paths coalesce with the boundary of $\Delta(\widehat{B}^+,\widehat{B}^-)$ once they hit it.
+We are working with the ``non-degenerate'' conditioning $\{L(0,0) \geq n\}$, hence in our case the region $\Delta = \Delta(\widehat{B}^+,\widehat{B}^-)$ is enclosed by two independent backward Brownian motions both starting at the origin and conditioned to meet before time $-1$.
+It is important to observe that for the continuum tree as described in \cite{A93}, forward coalescing Brownian paths coalesce with the boundary of $\Delta$ as soon as they hit the boundary (see Page 276 of \cite{A93}).
+On the other hand, from the work of Soucaliuc \textit{ et. al.} \cite{STW00}, it follows that the forward coalescing Brownian paths follow Skorohod reflection at the boundary of $\Delta(\widehat{B}^+,\widehat{B}^-)$.
+This explains the difference of the limiting $\TT$ from the predicted one in \cite{A93}. \end{remark}